 Simple food makes for the best food.
 The key to preparing simple food well is to purchase the very best ingredients you can find: in that way, their natural flavors are liberated.
-Some of the simplest preparations allow the beauty of those subtle flavors to stand on their own, albeit dressed with a little butte.
+Some of the simplest preparations allow the beauty of those subtle flavors to stand on their own, albeit dressed with a little butter.
 This is such a dish.
 It’s so simple I hesitate in posting as though there should be greater fanfare to its three humble ingredients, as though you might shrug and say to yourself, “Squash, butter and cinnamon?
 That’s it, really?”

 It’s a lovely food, and despite its utter simplicity, it’s worth sharing.